CHLOzzz/MML/README.md

 A collaborator with Michigan Technological University's Math and Music Lab seeking to develop new musical scales through voltage quantization with the software VCV Rack.

 # Official Release
-The MML plugin for VCV Rack 2 is now officially released!
-With the official release, we've added
+The [Mathematics and Music Lab (MML)](https://library.vcvrack.com/MML) plugin for VCV Rack 2 is now officially released, and available from [VCV Library](https://library.vcvrack.com)!

 # Building from Source
 To build from source: